-- Tennis elbow is a tendinopathy (a disruption/irritation within the tendon) and is commonly associated with repetitive gripping tasks and repetitive extension at the wrist.
+Tennis elbow is a common disorder that affects the outer part of the elbow (the epicondyle) and is a type of tendinopathy (a disruption/irritation within the tendon) commonly associated with repetitive gripping tasks and repetitive extension at the wrist.

 Who gets it?

-- Common sports: tennis, badmington, squash
+- Common sports: Tennis, badminton and squash

-- This is commonly associated with weakness of the shoulder and tension in the upper back, neck and shoulders.
+- Occasionally pins and needles can be felt through the top of the forearm which is commonly associated with weakness of the shoulder and tension in the upper back, neck and shoulders.

-- Assessment of the joints from the neck, shoulder, elbow and wrist will determine where joint limitations may be occurring
+- Assessment of the joints from the neck, shoulder, elbow and wrist will determine where joint limitations may be occurring.

 - Specific tests for potential nerve involvement will be performed.

-- Prescription exercises will be given to stretch and strengthen the tendon
+- Prescription exercises will be given to stretch and strengthen the tendon.

 - When dealing with tendon pain, building strength and resilience within the tendon is vital for both short-term and long-term pain resolution.